-Elbow trauma includes blows, crushes or falls that affect the elbow.
-Like other trauma related injuries, severity can range from just bruises and tenderness to fractures.
+Elbow trauma includes blows, crushes, or falls that affect the elbow.
+Like other trauma-related injuries, severity can range from just bruises and tenderness to fractures.
 For this type of injury, healing could take several months.
 If the trauma is the result of someone’s negligence or a workplace accident, you may be eligible for compensation.

-Bursitis occurs when the bursa (the fluid sac that helps minimise friction between ligaments) is inflamed.
+Bursitis occurs when the bursa (the fluid sac that helps minimize friction between ligaments) is inflamed.
 Usually the result of repetitive motions or overuse, it can take 2 to 8 weeks to heal with the help of strength training and rest.
 This injury is difficult to claim compensation for.

 Common Causes of Workplace Elbow Injuries

 These workplace injuries can be the result of a range of circumstances.
 The common cause of elbow injuries include: